Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: Design overview

 While there may be advantages to hiding memory properties from legacy applications which simply want to exploit expanded memory, efficient use of \ndp strongly motivates making the distributed nature of far memory explicit.
 For memory-intensive applications like databases and graph processing, software has a better knowledge of data placement and access patterns, while hardware can only speculate.
 Past experience suggests transparent features like FMM end up being bypassed: for example, DBMSs generally disable \gls{thp} support~\cite{RedisDiagnosingLatency} and graph applications manage NUMA memory explicitly~\cite{Zhang:Polymer:2015}.

-Second, each \gls{mcc} occupies an additional region of virtual address space~(\circled{2}), and a user program communicates with its private \glspl{mcc} using memory operations on the corresponding regions, as described below.
+Second, each \gls{mcc} occupies its own region of virtual address space~(\circled{2}), and a user program communicates with its private \glspl{mcc} using memory operations on these regions, as described in the next section.
+The control and data flow are indicated by the two arrows in the region in \autoref{fig:memory-map}.

-Finally, each \gls{mcc} has the ability to access host-local memory belonging to its application in a conventional way using \gls{dma} operations~(\circled{3}).
+Finally, each \gls{mcc} has the ability to access both far memory and host-local memory belonging to its application in a conventional way using \gls{dma} operations~(\circled{3}), illustrated by the other two orange arrows.

 An application wishing to use \ndp with far memory first acquires access to the relevant region(s) (for example, on Linux via a variant of \texttt{mmap()}), and then asks the kernel to instantiate one or more \glspl{mcc}, resulting in the creation of a new region (\circled{2}) of virtual address space for each one.
 Since each \gls{mcc} is private to an application, and its access rights are limited by the OS and hardware to the application's virtual address space, the application can assume protection and operate as if it had exclusive access.